Confederated Tribes of Siletz Indians

 Restoration Date: November 18, 1977

-Confederated Tribes of Siletz Indians (CTSI) owns and operates the Chinook Winds Casino Resort in Lincoln City.
-The Siletz Tribal Business Corporation manages several tribal businesses, including Hee Hee Illahee RV Resort, Logan Road RV Park and Imprints Print Shop.
-The tribe also owns and leases office space in Eugene, Salem and Portland.
+The Confederated Tribes of Siletz Indians (CTSI) own and operate the Chinook Winds Casino Resort in Lincoln City.
+The Siletz Tribal Business Corporation manages several businesses, including Hee Hee Illahee RV Resort, Logan Road RV Park and Siletz Tribal Prints & Gifts.
+The tribe also owns and leases office space in Lincoln City, Eugene, Salem and Portland.

 Points of interest